 In Him, DeDe (“Let us consider how we may spur one another on towards love & good deeds.” – Hebrews 10:24)

-Continuing our ‘Names of God’ study, we look at Immanuel.
+Immanuel.
 This time of year, we sing with a resounding ‘O come, O come Immanuel…” and it is written in beautiful font lettering across our Christmas cards.
-Immanuel*, meaning ‘God with us.’
-Many who attempt to say God is uninterested and doesn’t turn His divine head our way does not understand Immanuel.
-Whether it is walking in the Garden in the cool of the day (Gen. 3:8) the pillar of fire by night (Ex.
-13:22) or sandaled feet in Galilee (Matt.
-4:18) or gloriously residing within us (1 Cor.
-3:16) The God who dwells with us, among us and in us – God is Immanuel.
+Immanuel* meaning ‘God with us.’
+Many who attempt to say God is uninterested and doesn’t turn His divine head our way do not understand Immanuel.
+Whether it is walking in the Garden in the cool of the day (Genesis 3:8) the pillar of fire by night (Exodus 13:22) or sandaled feet in Galilee (Matthew 4:18) or gloriously residing within us (1 Corinthians 3:16) The God who dwells with us, among us and in us – God is Immanuel.

 In Him DeDe, (“Let us consider how we may spur one another on toward love & good deeds.” – Hebrews 10:24)